-While black seeds seem to have no effect on erections, preliminary evidence suggest the oil may improve sperm swimming performance.
+While black seeds seem to have no effect on erections, preliminary evidence suggests the oil may improve sperm swimming performance.
 In theory, this may increase the chances of pregnancy.
-Women should not take black seeds during pregnancy however.
+Women should not take black seeds during pregnancy, however.

 14 Are Black Seeds Safe During Pregnancy?